humhub/humhub/protected/humhub/docs/guide/developer/modules-migrate.md

 Module Migration Guide
 ======================

-Here you will learn how you can adapt existing modules to working fine with actually versions.
+In this section you will learn how to migrate existing modules to run with current HumHub versions.

 Migrate from 1.2 to 1.3
 -----------------------